Shinee World (concert): DVD

 On December 24, 2011, it was announced that Shinee would release a DVD of their Shinee World concert in Japan on January 11, 2012.
 It was filmed at Yoyogi National Stadium in Tokyo on December 26, 2010, and Nippon Gaishi Hall in Nagoya on October 27, 2011.

-In the first week of sales, it sold over 29,000 copies, giving them second place on the Oricon DVD Weekly Chart.
-This was the highest peak by an overseas male artist on the DVD chart since 2-member British group Underworld in April 1999.
+In the first week of sales, it sold over 29,000 copies, giving them second place on the weekly Oricon DVD Chart.
+This was the highest peak by an overseas male artist on the DVD chart since Oricon began DVD rankings in 1999.